CalumLonie/velogames-ultimate-team/README.md

 - Grand Tours: each team comprises 9 riders, but riders are split into classes.
 Players must pick 2 All Rounders, 2 Climbers, 1 Sprinter and 3 Unclassified riders, as well as 1 Wildcard, who can be any rider from any class.
 - Stage Races: each team is made up of 9 riders.
 These races are week-long World Tour level stage races, such as Paris-Nice or the Tour de Romandie
 - Superclasico: each team is made up of 6 riders.
 These are one day races, including Monuments, World Tour level and smaller races.
+Each race has a category value, which affects the scoring system for the race.
 - Women's Classics: each team is made up of 6 riders.
 This is essentially the Women's equivalent of the Superclasico.
 This event type did not happen in 2020, but was instead a short Classics Squad event.
 - Classics Squad: this is a series of the major one day races held in the Spring, where players create a squad of 12 riders, which they keep throughout the whole event, though a limited number of substitutions are available.